fronteradevs-utrgv/cs-mentorship-program/mentor-guides/research-guide.md

   - Department of Mathematics
   - Department of Biology, Chemistry, Physics
   - Department of Sociology
+  - Department of Psychology
   - School of Medicine
   - College of Business

 - Assignment (optional)
   - Send a interest email to a research professor
-  - Go to a professor’s  office hours and ask questions about their research!
+  - Go to a professor’s office hours or schedule an appointment, and ask questions about their research!

 ## Week Five: CS Research Opportunities outside of campus
 - CS Research Internships